hashicorp/terraform-website/content/source/docs/enterprise/install-ami.html.md

 cluster that is available on a DNS name that is accessed via HTTPS.
 This standard configuration package uses Terraform to create both the compute and data layer resources, and optionally uses Route53 to configure the DNS automatically.

--> **Note**: This document applies to the standard AMI-based deliverable of Private Terraform Enterprise.
+-> **Note**: This document applies to the standard AMI-based deliverable of Terraform Enterprise.
 If you are using the Installer, please see the [instructions for the Installer](./install-installer.html).

 ## Preflight